davidfoliveira/node-solidqueue/README.md

 	    });
 	});

+### Constructor options (asynchronous mode):

+* `file`: Specifies the queue database file path.

+* `concurrentItems`: The number of items that can be processed at the same time (the number of times that 'nextItem' event can be called before getting an acknowledge).
+Watch `nextItem` event bellow.

 ### Available methods (asynchronous mode):

 * `push(value,callback)`: Pushes an item into the queue and calls the callback.
 The arguments of callback function are: `(err)`.